-'Feasting and Fasting': The Remarkable Life of Patience Gray
+'Fasting And Feasting': The Remarkable Life of Patience Gray

 What emerges from his book is a portrait of a strong-willed, intellectually curious and intelligent woman who chafed under the restrictions of both bourgeois urban life and parenthood.
 She could be both competitive and cutting to those she viewed as rivals, yet also a fiercely loyal friend to many and a tireless correspondent, practicing a form of epistolary art that combined drawings and multi-colored typewritten sentences and expressed her love of graphic design.

-For those interested in food writing and food history, Feasting and Fasting includes some delectable sketches of the food world notables of Gray's day.
+For those interested in food writing and food history, Fasting And Feasting includes some delectable sketches of the food world notables of Gray's day.
 British food writer Elizabeth David was her contemporary, and happened to be the anonymous reader of Gray's first cookbook.
 Titled Plats du Jour (co-written with Primrose Boyd), it was directed at the busy but culinarily curious housewife in post-war England.
 David praised the book, but found it "pretentious" in its used of literary quotations and objected to a chapter on wild mushrooms, wondering who would bother to go out and look for them in the wild as Gray did.

 Much later, in the early 1980s, the food writer Alan Davidson (The Oxford Companion to Food) saw the genius in Gray's manuscript for Honey from a Weed.
 He worked closely with her to ready it for publication by his small house, Prospect Books.
 A former British diplomat with a scholar's interest in food and an obsession with scientific accuracy, Davidson took scant pleasure in actually cooking or eating food, which put him at odds with Gray and Mommens, for whom the pleasures of the table were paramount.
 After his visit to Spigolizzi, Gray, writes Federman, "likened herself to a peasant who'd come up against a 'data processing mentality.' "